Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Overloading and References.md

 We can't have **pointers to references, references to references, array of references**.
 ### NRVO: named return value optimization
 1. Concept:
-   Most C++ compliers transform a returned instance into an implicit instance pointer as a new first arguement, returning either void or the instance pointer
+   Most C++ compliers transform a returned instance into an implicit instance pointer as a new first argument, returning either void or the instance pointer
 2. Principles:
    A caller allocates space for an instance then passes a pointer to the instance and the function fills the bits.
 This can save the work of calling copy constructors.